Skip navigation

 What are gastric emptying tests?

-Gastric emptying tests are tests that measure the time it takes for food to empty out of your stomach.
-After a meal, it normally takes 1 1/2 to two hours for food to move out of the stomach and into the small intestine.
-When your stomach takes longer than normal to empty, it's called gastroparesis.
+Gastric emptying tests measure the time it takes for food to empty out of your stomach.
+After a meal, it usually takes around four hours for 90 percent of the food to move out of your stomach and into your small intestine.
+But if your stomach empties too fast or too slow, it could be a sign of a health issue.

 If food stays in your stomach for too long, it can harden into a solid mass called a bezoar.
 A bezoar may lead to a dangerous blockage that prevents food from passing into your small intestine.